liatrio/openo11y.dev/docs/delivery-metrics.md

 ### Lead Time for Change

-Measures the time it takes for a code change to go from commit (branch or main) to production.
+Measures the time it takes for a code change to go from the commit to trunk and deployed to production.
 Provides insights into workflow efficiency and bottlenecks.
 Shorter lead times indicate smoother processes and quicker value delivery.

 * _How to measure:_ Conduct team level Value Stream Map ( VSM) to gather time code change goes from commit to production
 * _Example:_ team’s lead time is 509.15h (~64 days).
 Working time is 163.85h (~20 days)